grega913/bot25/README.md

 # bot25

-trading bot based on FFT,
+trading bot based on FFT, audio2503, bot24 . . . .

+Some issues regarding routes and similar.
+All code is in src folder.